muzzley/muzzley-intel-iot-led-strip/README.md

 ### Project description

-Control a led strip with your mobile device (iOS and Android) using an [Intel® Galileo Board](http://arduino.cc/en/ArduinoCertified/IntelGalileo)
+Control a led strip with your mobile device (iOS and Android) using the Intel® boards: Galileo, Galileo Gen2 and Edison.

-This demos use [Muzzley](http://www.muzzley.com) for the Mobile <-> Galileo signaling and mobile views development.
+This demos use [Muzzley](http://www.muzzley.com) for the Mobile <-> Intel boards signaling and mobile views development.

 To try the demo you can git clone this repository or download the ready to run app package (links at the botttom of the page).
-This demo runs with the Intel® IoT Devkit 1.0 image with Nodejs.
+This demo runs with the Intel® IoT Devkit image which supports Nodejs.

 ### About the demos